Home » Dietary Supplements » Vitamins

 A Few Facts About Fish Oil and Omega-3 Fatty Acids

-A wide array of research and clinical studies indicate that omega-3 fatty acids can fight a number of serious diseases like cancer, cardiovascular disease, and autoimmune diseases.
+A wide array of research and clinical studies indicate that omega-3 fatty acids can fight a number of serious like cancer, cardiovascular disease, and autoimmune diseases.
 While some particulars about the inner-workings of omega-3’s are unknown, it is commonly believed that omega-3’s ability to ward off inflammation is largely responsible for its effectiveness, as inflammation plays key a role in all of the diseases they combat.

 The best place to find omega-3 fatty acids is in fish and shellfish.
 It is widely sold in supplement form and marketed as “fish oil,” although different strands of omega-3 can be found elsewhere, in plants like flaxseed.
 The most potent and effective form is long-chain omega-3, also known as EPA, and this is the form found in fish oil.